 Really close by is the (cattle) market of Malatapay where you can go every Wednesday to see the locals at their day-to-day business.
 People from the whole province and sometimes as far as Mindanao come here to sell their cattle.

 Close by Dumaguete is the mountain town of Valencia.
 It is very beautiful area with a bit cooler climate due to it’s location in the mountains.
-There is a lot of geo-thermal activity from mount Talinis.
+There is a lot of geo-thermal activity from Mount Talinis.
 So if you are looking for hot-springs, this is where you should go.
-The falls like Casaroro falls give a nice fresh water reprieve from the heat in the dry season and the twin lakes are a great area for bird enthusiasts.
+Waterfalls such as Casaroro Falls give a nice fresh water reprieve from the heat in the dry season and the twin lakes are a great area for bird enthusiasts.

 To the south of Zamboanguita, in the province of Siaton is Lake Balanan.
 It is a beautiful lake where you can have a walk, cross the lake in a small boat or go to the waterfalls.
 The nature surrounding the lake is beautiful.